[Mt. Chokai-Tobishima Geopark: Nikaho (2)] Coexistence with nature brought about by the wisdom of our ancestors

 Yuri coast wave prevention stone wall

-Embankment built in the Edo period to protect homes and farmland ``Yuri coast wave prevention stone wall'' that protected homes and farmland from large waves and wind ©Mt.
-Chokai/Tobishima Geopark
+A dike built in the Edo period to protect homes and farmland.
+The Yuri Coast Wave-breaking Stone Wall protected homes and farmland from large waves and winds. © Mt.
+Chokai-Tobishima Geopark

-• Location: Hi, Nikaho City, Akita Prefecture, Serita, Nikaho City
+• Location: Tobi, Nikaho City, Akita Prefecture, Serida, Nikaho City

 • Phone number: 0184-43-3230 (Nikaho City Tourism Division)